Vatsal212005/NeuroQuantNet/README.md

     plt.close()
 ```

----

-## Reproducibility Notes

-- Splitting is drug aware, per drug indices, with a fixed seed.
-- Metrics include MAE, RMSE, R², averaged over all test edges.
-- Quantum backend uses `default.qubit` by default on Windows.
-If `lightning.qubit` is available and stable, the scripts will report it.
-- Performance variance is expected with qubit count, circuit depth, and batch size.
-On some machines, a smaller batch improves stability of the quantum layer.

----

-## Troubleshooting on Windows

-- If `torch.compile` triggers a Triton error, add `--no_compile` on training commands.
-- If `torch-scatter` or similar packages fail to build, proceed without them.
-The core pipeline in this repo does not require those compiled extensions.
-- PowerShell multiline commands use backticks.
-To avoid shell issues, prefer single line commands as shown above.

----

 ## Citation

 If you use this code or ideas in academic work, you can cite this repository informally as: